janschill/cern-solid-code-investigation/notes/pod.md

 >One of Solid's authentication mechanisms is WebID-TLS: the client [sends its client certificate during the TLS handshake](https://blog.cloudflare.com/introducing-tls-client-auth/#handshakeswithtlsclientauth).
 However, by default, this requires the client to set up a TLS connection directly with the Solid server: if the TLS handshake is performed by an intermediary, the Solid server cannot see the client certificate [Source](https://github.com/solid/node-solid-server/wiki/Running-Solid-behind-a-reverse-proxy).

-Configuration for NGiNX as reverse proxy to make Solid work.
+Configuration for NGiNX as reverse proxy to make it work with the Node Solid Server (NSS).

 ```
 # Configuration for NGiNX as reverse proxy